MakerMark/FaceTracking/README.md

 FaceTracking
 ============

-Face Tracking with UDOO and 2 servos
+Face Tracking with UDOO and 2 servo motors